In Search of Sunrise (series): under Markus Schulz

-The In Search of Sunrise name re-emerged for a 14th release following a 3-year hiatus.
+The In Search of Sunrise name re-emerged for a 14th release following a 3-year hiatus and speculated uncertainty about its future.
 The location subtitle was dropped, but the series retained its 3-CD format.
-Markus Schulz became the de facto curator for the series, having been credited on all post-Richard Durand releases through 2022.
-In 2024 series celebrated its 25 anniversary, by a release of 6 albums mixed by Markus Schulz, Solarstone, York, Johan Gielen, Super8 & Tab and ZOYA.
+Markus Schulz became the de facto curator for the series, having been credited on all post-Richard Durand releases through to 2022.

+In 2024, the series celebrated its 25th anniversary with a 6-CD release, including mixes by Markus Schulz, Solarstone, York, Johan Gielen, Super8 & Tab and ZOYA.